wesleyscholl/github-jira-pr-script/README.md

 ## Automating pull request creation with Jira projects from the command line. 👨🏻‍💻➡️🌐✅

-Pull requests are one of the most common actions in the day-to-day work of a developer.
-Pull requests manage communication, edits, and debugging of requested changes so that they can be merged into a more significant project.
-Sometimes you receive feedback and learn something new; other times, you add something of value to the reviewer to allow them to learn from it.

 Creating a pull request manually is a time-consuming task.
-To do so, the mobile team at Seera group follows a process of creating a Github branch with the same name as the task id on Jira.
+To do so, TWM Engineering follows a process of creating a Github branch with the same name as the ticket name and number on Jira.

-For example, our Android project on Jira is named Apollo.
-Every task or story created has the prefix APL to ensure it’s quickly identified.
+For example, one our projecs on Jira is named fusion-commitments-mfe.
+Every story, bug, and subtask created has the prefix CRS-xxxxxx-CMT.
+(This will be different for different teams within TotalWine).

-So a typical task id will look like this: APL-\[auto increment number\] after creating the branch.
+So a typical ticket number will look like: CRS-\[auto increment number\]-\[project-name\]-\[description\] when creating branches in Jira.

-Once you’ve completed the requested changes, to push it to Github you have to:
+When you’ve completed the ticket acceptance requirements , to push it to Github you have to:

 1. Click create a pull request on the changed branch through Github
 2. Select the target branch you want to merge the changes into